 Inglefield fought at the Battle of Ushant on 27 July 1778 under Captain Alexander Hood of the Robust 74.
 He was promoted commander of the brig Lively 14 on 7 June 1779, a new vessel that he commissioned, and he assisted the Swallow 14, Commander Richard Hussey Bickerton, in the capture of the Duc de Chartres 12 and the rebel privateer Black Prince that year before commanding her in the Downs during 1780.

-On 7 October 1780 he was posted captain of the Barfleur 98 as flag-captain to Rear-Admiral Sir Samuel Hood, and after going out to the Leeward Islands in November he was charged with supervising the sale of the captured stores from Admiral Sir George Rodney’s profiteering expedition which took the Dutch island of St. Eustatius on 3 February 1781.
-Shortly afterwards he fought at the Battle of Fort Royal, Martinique, on 29 April.
+On 7 October 1780 he was posted captain of the Barfleur 98 as flag-captain to Rear-Admiral Sir Samuel Hood, and after going out to the Leeward Islands in November he was charged with supervising the sale of the captured stores from Admiral Sir George Rodney’s profiteering expedition which took the Dutch island of St. Eustatius on 3 February 1781, being thus absent from the Barfleur at the Battle of Fort Royal, Martinique, on 29 April.

 In August 1781 Inglefield was appointed to the ex-French Centaur 74, which he commanded at the Battles of Chesapeake Bay on 5 September, St. Kitts on 25-26 January 1782 and the Saintes on 12 April.
 During the latter engagement the Centaur assisted the Bedford 74, Commodore Edmund Affleck, in the capture of the César 74.
 He was then ordered to join Rear-Admiral Thomas Graves’ convoy which left Jamaica for England with the prizes from the battle, but on 16 September the Centaur was one of the many ships which found themselves on the wrong tack when overtaken by a hurricane.
 She was dismasted and forced on to her beam-ends without a rudder, and when she suddenly foundered on the 23rd only Inglefield, his sailing-master, a midshipman and nine men were able to escape in the pinnace.
 By the time they reached the Azores sixteen days later one of the men in the boat had died.
 Inglefield was later criticised for not remaining with his sinking ship, but in a narrative published after his acquittal for her loss at a court martial aboard the Warspite 74 in Portsmouth on 25 January 1783 under the presidency of Commodore William Hotham, he sought to calmly explain the circumstances of the shipwreck.